K-log/SOS-Project/journal.md

 ### Week 3
    Noah: Add title screen	Write script to make the title screen the same size regardless of the screen size

-   Nauy: Add title screen	Write script to make the title screen link with other StartGame/Howtoplay/Quit/Credits
+   Nauy: Add title screen	Write script to make the title screen link with other StartGame/Howtoplay/Quit/Credits/Backtomenu

    *Thing we have completed:*
-  success to link botton with different screen
+  success to link all screen with other

   *Issues we have run into:*
- obj and some funtion that will not allow when complite the code and understand of link different screen to other screen
+ obj and some funtion that will not allow when complite the code and understand of link different screen to other screen depend on the number that screen have been created

 ### Week 4